I have a secret to tell you.

 If you don't have the content to post 5 times a week, then don't post 5 times a week.
 Simple as that.
 You do want to post on a somewhat consistent schedule so that your readers have an idea of when to check in, but you have the power to set that schedule.
-If you know you won't be traveling a lot, perhaps limit your posts to 2 or 3 per week so that you don't run out of material too quickly.
+If you know you won't be traveling a lot, perhaps limit your posts to 1 or 2 per week so that you don't run out of material too quickly.
 It's never fun to be scraping the bottom of the barrel for content.

 Add in weekly features

 When I was considering moving my blog over to being self-hosted, I decided I wanted to post at least 5 times per week — more, if possible.
 But I knew I didn't have the content.
 So I decided to come up with fresh content that wasn't actually about me at all.
 I started up some new features — my Thursday Traveler interviews, which shine the spotlight on fellow travelers; my Best Blogs of the Week/Month posts, which round up some good reads; and my guest post series, which gives other bloggers the opportunity to share their writing on A Dangerous Business.
-All of these segments have gotten really positive responses from the travel blogging community, and they break up the week nicely and add some variety to my site.
+All of these segments have gotten really positive responses, and they break up the week nicely and add some variety to my site.
 And the best part?
 They're pretty easy to do.

 Chances are, if you travel a lot, you also take a lot of pictures.
 While posting nothing but photos all the time can get boring, putting together a collection of pictures on a theme every now and then can be a great way to put some of those many photos to use, and also give you some fresh content.
 I've had a lot of fun with some of my photo essays, and, if your photos are really good, you'll definitely get some attention with them, too.

 Tell stories, even if you think they're dumb